truenas/middleware/docs/userguide/freenas_install.rst

 go into the system BIOS and see if there is an onboard device configuration for a 1394 Controller.
 If so, disable the device and try booting again.

+If the system starts to boot but hangs at a *mountroot>* prompt, follow the instructions in `Workaround/Semi-Fix for Mountroot Issues with 9.3 <https://forums.freenas.org/index.php?threads/workaround-semi-fix-for-mountroot-issues-with-9-3.26071/>`_.

 If the burned image fails to boot and the image was burned using a Windows system, wipe the USB stick before trying a second burn using a utility such as
 `Active@ KillDisk <http://how-to-erase-hard-drive.com/>`_.
 Otherwise, the second burn attempt will fail as Windows does not understand the partition which was written from the image file.
 Be very careful that you specify the USB stick when using a wipe utility!

+.. index:: Upgrade
 .. _Upgrading:

 Upgrading